raphaelspiekermann/IRuSS/README.md

 <summary><b>Support installing project as a package</b></summary>

 It allows other people to easily use your modules in their own projects.
-Change name of the `src` folder to your project name and complete the `setup.py` file.
+Change name of the `iruss` folder to your project name and complete the `setup.py` file.

 Now your project can be installed from local files: